hugoalh/hugoalh/guides/universal-contributing.md

 ### Coding

-Please visit the "[hugoalh Universal Coding Guide](./universal-coding.md)" for the details.
+Please visit the "[HUGOALH Universal Coding Guide](./universal-coding.md)" for the details.

 ### Create Discussion